Complete Guide to Pantry Pests: Identification, Prevention & Elimination

 The Six Most Common Pantry Pests in Southern Homes

-While over 400 species can infest stored food products, six primary culprits account for 90% of pantry pest problems in Texas, Oklahoma, Louisiana, and Mississippi.
-Each has distinct characteristics that affect how you should handle them:
+Over 400 species can infest stored food products, but six primary culprits account for 90% of pantry pest problems in Texas, Oklahoma, Louisiana, and Mississippi.
+Each has distinct characteristics:

 Indian Meal Moths (Plodia interpunctella)

-Identification: Adult moths measure 8-10mm with distinctive copper-colored wing tips.
-The larvae are cream-colored caterpillars with brown heads, reaching 12-17mm when mature.
+Identification: Adult moths measure 8-10mm with copper-colored wing tips.
+Larvae are cream-colored caterpillars with brown heads, reaching 12-17mm when mature.

-Behavior: Females lay 100-300 eggs directly on food surfaces.
-Larvae create silk webbing as they feed, often leaving visible threads throughout infested products.
+Behavior: Females lay 100-300 eggs on food surfaces.
+Larvae create silk webbing as they feed, leaving visible threads.
 Development from egg to adult takes 25-35 days at 80°F.

 Preferred foods: Dried fruits, nuts, chocolate, pet food, birdseed, and whole grains.